stardreamer/Ensure.Core/Readme.md

 }
 ```

-Then next piece of code will produce an instance of `EnsureException` with the following exception message: `There is a problem with variable TestVar(Generic description)!
+In that case next piece of code will produce an instance of `EnsureException` with the following exception message: `There is a problem with variable TestVar(Generic description)!
 Must be positive!
 Current value -11!`
 ```csharp
 try
 {